 - Analyse Demonstrate an understanding of the intimate connection between linear algebra and geometry that highlights its applicability in other contexts including dynamical systems theory, graph theory and network (Capability 1, 5 and 6)

 - Analyse Correctly write logical mathematical arguments, with sufficient detail, precision and struc- ture (Capability 2)

 - Analyse Have experience engaging in group work and communicating mathematical ideas to other (Capability 1, 4 and 6)

 |Assessment Type||Learning Outcome Addressed|

-There are no special requirements, no compulsory attendance and no must-pass assessments.
+There is no compulsory attendance and no must-pass assessments although a minimum of 35% in the exam is required to pass the course.
 The use of calculators in the test and exam is not permitted.

 This course is a standard point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect hours of lectures, a hour tutorial, [28.5] hours of reading and thinking about the content and hours of work on assignments and hours test/exam preparation (plus hours exam and [1.5] hours test.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.